What is Financial Crime Compliance (FCC)?

 • People linked to financial crime or money laundering activities in the past

-• The person is the subject of averse media
+• The person is the subject of adverse media

 • Individuals on the sanctions list or related to a company or country subjected to sanctions